acro5piano/laravel-vue-jwtauth-spa-todo-app/README.md

 # Why Vue.js?

 Vue.js is one of modern JavaScript framework.
-It can be installed parialy, but its ecosystem enables us to make simple, lightweight, elegant SPA.
+It can be installed partialy, but its ecosystem enables us to make simple, lightweight, elegant SPA.

 - vue-router
 - axios

-More bigger appliction may need state management system such as `vuex`.
+Bigger appliction may need state management system such as `vuex`.

 # Why todo app?